 Scheduling out your day is imperative to a productive workday.
 You should have your days planned out similar to what your days look like at the office.
 This can include meetings. phone calls, deadlines, assignments, reports, or whatever else one does during their workday.
 Make sure you pick finalized hours and stick to them every day.
 For example, if you start your workday at 8:00 am normally, sit down at your workstation and begin your day at 8:00 am.
 If you normally get off at 5, start wrapping up your work 10 minutes to so you train your brain to know quitting time is at 5:00 pm.
 It is important to set mental boundaries and schedule through your day.

 Planning out your breaks is also an essential tip in planning out your workday.
-Whether you work full time or part-time in an office, you have regularly scheduled breaks you must take throughout the day ordered by law.
-While you work from home during COVID-19, you might forget to take regular breaks.
+Whether you work full-time or part-time in an office, you have regularly scheduled breaks you must take throughout the day ordered by law.
 Sometimes, people that typically work from home do not take these breaks and usually work through the day or eat in front of their computer while working.
 This routine will eventually tire one out and make them less motivated when working from home.
 If you normally eat lunch at 1:00 pm, take your lunch then.
 Be sure to walk away from the computer and eat in another room, browse social media, watch some videos, go outside.
 You should give yourself a couple of 10-minute breaks throughout the day to reset the brain in order to continue for the rest of the day.

 6. Be Organized